whaleymar/whalengine/README.md

 ## Physics
 - Trigger colliders
 - one way collision (should be easy, just check that move axis and sign match the member var)
-- moving platforms are jittery
-- X axis momentum is weird
-    - jumping off platform gives very little x momentum
-    - moving in same direction as momentum gives too much speed AND is inconsistent -> use 2 players overlapped and i get completely different speeds
-    - moving in opposite direction as momentum completely negates it
-    - trying to walk off platform in same direction it's moving is buggy
 - fixed updates at 60fps so rounding doesn't fuck me

 ## Map